gnfisher/TIL/postgres/update_a_table_with_data_from_a_related_table.md

-# PostgreSQL

-## Update a table with information from a joined table
+# Update a table with data from a related table

 I frequently need to do this when adding a new column to a table that is non-nullable.
 For example, adding a `last_modified_by_id`.